-The 2018 Annual Action Plan details the third year of implementation of the 2016-2020 Consolidated Plan; approved in May of 2016.
+The 2019 Annual Action Plan details the fourth year of implementation of the 2016-2020 Consolidated Plan; approved in May of 2016.
 The Consolidated Plan was later amended to include Oregon's 2016 National Housing Trust Fund Allocation Plan.
-The 2018 Annual Action Plan seeks to advance the priorities set for the Consolidated Plan, and outlined by our partners.
+The 2019 Annual Action Plan seeks to advance the priorities set for the Consolidated Plan.

-Oregon's 2018 Annual Action Plan is governed by 24 CFR 91.300, and was developed in accordance with those regulations, and the direction provided by the U.S. Department of Housing and Urban Development (HUD).
+Oregon's 2019 Annual Action Plan is governed by 24 CFR 91.300, and was developed in accordance with those regulations, and the direction provided by the U.S. Department of Housing and Urban Development (HUD).